stray128/MultiModal-DocumentRag-GPT/README.md

 6. **Multi-Document Context Rendering:**
     - If multiple documents are needed to answer the query, render the context of multiple documents and display them in the browser.

+7. **Prompt Configurations:**
+    - Improve the prompt engineering for the image and table summarization, and generation of response.
+    - Have all the prompts configurable from one place.